Graph Quantum Magic Squares and Free Spectrahedra: Future Directions

-\subsection{(1) Beyond $C_4$: the (Quantum) Birkhoff--von Neumann problem for graphs}
+\subsection{Beyond \(C_4\): the (Quantum) Birkhoff--von Neumann problem for graphs}

-Our construction and separation argument for $C_4$ raise the broader question of whether the Birkhoff--von Neumann theorem fails for other graphs, in the quantum setting.
-A natural class of candidates includes vertex-transitive or symmetric graphs, such as the cycle $C_5$, the Petersen graph, and more generally any $k$-regular graph with large automorphism group.
+Having found an example of the failure of the Birkhoff--von Neumann theorem for the graph \(C_4\), suggests investigating whether the Birkhoff--von Neumann theorem fails in the quantum setting for other graphs.
+A natural class of candidates is vertex-transitive or symmetric graphs, such as the cycle \(C_5\), the Petersen graph, and, more generally, any \(k\)-regular graph with a large automorphism group.